 - a neuromuscular disease called the Kearns-Sayre syndrome.

-MELAS and all other mitochondrial diseases were entirely enigmatic before it was discovered that they were due to mutations not in regular chromosomes but in the chromosome of the mitochondria.
+MELAS and all other mitochondrial diseases were not well understood before it was discovered that they were due to mutations in the chromosomes of the mitochondria.

 Medically reviewed by Joseph Carcione, DO; American board of Psychiatry and Neurology

 "Mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes"